Bastien-Bennetot/Localization-to-soil-climate-variable/README.md

 1) edit Pipeline_to_add_variable_from_database.rmd
 2) Change setwd command to your path as described in pdf
 3) Install packages in rstudio by using install.packages command or tools>install packages
+4) Get you data table formatted as explained in the pdf
+5) Run the .rmd with rstudio by clicking on knit.
+6) You have your processed data in processed_data.csv